nova-tabularium/retail-dashery/README.md

 ## 📜 License

-MIT — free to use, modify, and distribute.
+MIT — free to use and modify.
 Attribution appreciated.

 ---